therossee/ThesisManagement-Group09/front-end/README.md

 - `TopBar.jsx` : Definition for the TopBar with:
       -`LoginForm` : Form for the login inserted in the topbar.
       -`IsLoggedInForm` : Form when the user has alredy logged in.
+- `Applications.jsx` : Definition of the main functions of the frontend related to the Application of a Thesis as:
+      -`ThesisApplications`: Shows all applications of the thesis created by the logged-in tacher and the students that made an application request to a thesis.

 ## Main React Components
 - `API.jsx` : Main API functions as:
       APIs for auth: